 - Role-based access control

-Integrate with an external identity provider: Redis Enterprise supports integrations with an external identity provider, such as Active Directory, through an LDAP integration.
+Integrate with an external identity provider: Redis Enterprise uses LDAP integration to support external identity providers, such as Active Directory.

-Implement standard authenticaion practices: If your organization does not support LDAP, you can stull use Redis Enterprise’s user account security.
+Implement standard authentication practices: If your organization does not support LDAP, you can still use Redis Enterprise’s user account security.
 Features include basic password complexity requirements, password expiration, and user login lockouts.

-Require HTTPS for API endpoints - Redis Enterprise comes with an API that users are able to use to automate frequent manual tasks.
-This API is availible in both an encrypted and unencrypted endpoint for backwards compatibility.
-You can disable the unencrypted endpoint if its not in use without any impact.
+Require HTTPS for API endpoints - Redis Enterprise comes with a REST API to help automate tasks.
+This API is available in both an encrypted and unencrypted endpoint for backward compatibility.
+You can disable the unencrypted endpoint with no loss in functionality.